GIAC Security Expert (GSE) Certification

 - utilities - netcat, ssh, gpg, iptables

-- misc - metasploit, command line tools, and common attack techniques
+- miscellaneous - metasploit, command line tools, and common attack techniques

 |Objective||Outcome - The GIAC promise is that holders of the GSE will have the following capabilities.|